 The LGPS is a funded defined-benefit plan, with the assets held in separate funds administered by Lancashire County Pension Fund .
-The total contribution made for the year ended 31 July 2023 was £1,773k, of which employer's contributions totalled £1,344k and employees' contributions totalled £429k.
+The total contribution made for the year ended 31 July 2024 was \pounds 1,933k, of which employer's contributions totalled \pounds 1,485k and employees' contributions totalled \pounds 448k.
 (There is a small variation to the reported figures below due to the estimated July contributions used by the actuary).
-The agreed contribution rates for future years are 19.5% to March 2024, 20.2% to March 2025 and 20.8% to March 2026 for the College and range from 5.5% to 12.5% cent for employees, depending on salary according to a national scale.
+The agreed contribution rates for future years are 20.2% to March 2025, and 20.8% to March 2026 for the College and range from 5.5% to 12.5% cent for employees, depending on salary according to a national scale.